AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Certificate operations/BatchSetCdnDomainServerCertificate.md

 # BatchSetCdnDomainServerCertificate

-Enables, disables, or modifies the SSL certificates of one or more accelerated domain names.
+Enables, disables, or modifies the SSL certificates of one or more accelerated domain names at a time.

-The maximum number of times that each user can call this operation per second is 10.
+**Note:** The maximum number of times that each user can call this operation per second is 10.

 ## Debugging